Privacy Policy

 How secure is my information with third-party service providers?

-All our third-party service providers and all other third party entities, other than those which we are required under the law to disclose your personal information, are required to take appropriate security measures to protect your personal information in line with our policies and relevant contractual data sharing obligations.
+All our third-party service providers and all other third-party entities, other than those to whom we are required under the law to disclose your personal information, are required to take appropriate security measures to protect your personal information in line with our policies and relevant contractual data sharing obligations.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions as per the GDPR.

 When might you share my personal information with other entities in the group?

-We will share your personal information with other entities in our group for:
+We will share your personal information with other entities in the group we belong to, for:

 1. Reinsurance purposes/arrangements